Leafwing-Studios/asm-docs/docs/interaction/genetics.md

 ## Desired Properties

 - core operations
+  - domesticate: add a new species to the Collective.
+Must bring them to a specifically zoned **research site**, then keep them alive while units work
+    - research sites can also slowly produce any organism that you have domesticated, to avoid extinction
   - split: copy an existing strain, with no initial organisms of that strain
   - merge: convert all organisms of an existing strain into another existing strain
   - modify: alter an existing strain, updating all organisms of that type